 Dr. Cole asked me to lie down on the examination table, and he explained they were going to run a scan of my body systems using Global Diagnostics.
 Philip placed some electrode type things to my ankles, and Dr. Cole said I should lie still for the next 8-10 minutes while my entire body was scanned.

-The three of them left the room, and for 10 minutes I was able to ponder what the heck I’d gotten myself into!
+The two of them left the room, and for 10 minutes I was able to ponder what the heck I’d gotten myself into!

 I’m sure you’re wondering how I got a fungus from bird droppings?
 Well, I have a sweet pet parakeet so I assume I picked it up from her.
 I will wear a mask when cleaning her cage from now on!
 For any other bird (chicken) owners reading this, from what I understand most people’s immune system can easily deal with this fungus, however for someone with an “overburdened” immune system like mine, it can be difficult to get rid of.